-The speech spectrum and sound samples can be layered over the audiogram to support or assist with counseling.
+The speech spectrum and examples of sounds can be layered over the audiogram to support or assist with counseling.
 Click on [Show speech spectrum], [Show pictograms] and/or [SPLogram in client view].
 Refer to the Client view section below for more information.